NuSpaceSim/nupyprop/README.md

 Example for running tau propagation for 10^8 GeV neutrinos at 10 degrees with a statistics of 10^8 particles with all other parameters as defaults: python run.py -e 1e8 -a 10 -s 1e8

+Viewing output results:
+output.h5 will contain the results of the code after it has finished running.

+Currently, the output file contains a full set of tau results ran for neutrino energies of 1e7, 1e8, 1e9 and 1e10 GeV, at 1,3,5,7,10,12,15,17,20,25,30,35 degrees with statistics of 1e8 particles (10^8 GeV ran with 10^7 statistics because of impending memory leak errors.)

+Note: Since the HDF5 files have been written using pandas, the full tables are stored in 'axis1' in all of the branches.

+WARNING: Running the code will replace the results of the output.h5 file.
+Backing up previous output files is recommended (or just download and replace from the repo).
+Future fixes include overwrite warnings for the user.